DZRH: Martial Law era

 In 1972, when then-President Ferdinand Marcos declared Martial Law, DZRH was temporarily closed for a few months; it was reopened but only under strict government censorship.
 It was the only other time in DZRH's history since the Second World War that the station's broadcast operations were interrupted.
 Upon resumption of broadcasts, DZRH (along with sister stations DZMB and DWIZ) gained a new studio complex at North Bay Boulevard, Navotas and San Francisco del Monte, Quezon City.

 In November 1978, DZRH migrated from 650 kHz to the current frequency of 666 kHz due to the switch of the Philippine AM bandplans from the NARBA-mandated 10 kHz spacing to the 9 kHz rule implemented by the Geneva Frequency Plan of 1975.
+(Note: Despite its assignment to its permanent frequency by the National Telecommunications Commission, DZRH never mentions the 666 kHz frequency during the station's broadcast day (except sign-on and sign-off notices) and on their official branding as the frequency number is associated with the mark of the beast, as written in the book of Revelation 13:18.)
 In the same year, DZRH launched Operation Tulong ("Help"), a socio-civic organization that helps the people in time of need.

 By late 1970s, DZRH, competing with other stations, aired eighteen radio drama programs over nine hours daily.

 In February 1986, the station covered the controversial snap elections and the ensuing People Power Revolution that peacefully deposed President Marcos and President Corazon Aquino's eventual accession.